matteswest/MortalityPredictionRNN/README.md

 of parameters do the following:

 1. Run the grid_search script using your parameter options in the beginning of the code.
 Note that, for performance issues, the tuning_run function in the last line of the code has the 'sample' parameter set to 0.01, so that it takes only a 1% sample of the possible parameter combinations.
-The script will then perform a grid search saving all models in a new subdirectory called 'grid_search_LSTM' or 'grid_search_GRU'.
+The script will then perform a grid search (by executing the hyperparamters.R script for each model) saving all models in a new subdirectory called 'grid_search'.

 2. To evaluate the results of the grid search you can use the evaluate_grid_search.R script.
+Here you can activate and deactivate different evaluation methods.